-- Use 8.5 x 11-inch paper, one side only.

-- Use regular business letter format.
+- Use 8.5 x 11-inch paper, one side only. - Use regular business letter format. - Pay attention to selection criteria for the award. - If you are submitting your application electronically, make sure it is saved as a PDF.

-- Include all relevant information.

-- Pay attention to details specified on the application form.

-4. The Scholarship Resume
+4. Scholarship Resume